PanayiotisMilios/iis-config-react-router/README.md

 ```

 Build your project using `npx vite build`.
-If you deploy in a subdomain, use `npx vite build --base=/yoursubdomainname`
+If you deploy in a subdirectory, use `npx vite build --base=/yoursubdomainname`

 Add the web.config file inside your IIS directory (Next to index.html).